 Introduction to Java LocalDateTime

-LocalDateTime in Java is used for displaying the local date and time on the output screen.
-The default format of displaying the time is YYYY-MM-DD-hh-mm-ss-zzz.
-The different factors in displaying the date and time are the year, month, day, hours, minutes, seconds and finally, nanoseconds.
-The date and time can be added to a particular number of days, subtracted by a number of days and finally, the output can be produced very smoothly.
-The LocalDateTime class is a final class; hence there is no extension of the class that is allowed.
-LocalDateTime class is a value-based class used to check whether two dates and time are equal to each other or not with equals().
+LocalDateTime in java displays the local date and time on the output screen.
+The default format for displaying the time is YYYY-MM-DD-hh-mm-ss-zzz.
+The different factors in showing the date and time are the year, month, day, hours, minutes, seconds, and nanoseconds.
+The date and time can be added to a particular number of days, subtracted by a number of days, and finally, the output can be produced very smoothly.
+The LocalDateTime class is a final class; hence, no extension of the class is allowed.
+LocalDateTime class is a value-based class used to check whether two dates and times are equal to each other or not with equals().

 Syntax of Java LocalDateTime